Quit/jelly/README.md

 Bottle o' Jelly
 =====

-Jelly is an experimental framework built on top, with, over and sometimes under the official Stonehearth modding API.
+Jelly is an **experimental framework** built on top, with, over and sometimes under the official Stonehearth modding API.
 Its spiritual predecessor was RP, whose code is the base for Jelly.

+# So Jelly is RP 2, right?

+Nope, it's not.
+While - at some point - it is going to provide about the same functionality as RP does, Jelly goes a completely different direction.
+RP relied heavily on users listening to events and patching things - Jelly is more data driven.
+It is less the director of mods and more of an actor - instead of ordering around all the mods, it's merely organizing them.

 # What can Jelly do?